-Students may apply for financial aid as early as October 1, 2021 for the next academic year (2022-2023).
+Students may apply for financial aid as early as October 1, 2022 for the next academic year (2023-2024).

 All returning students who enrolled after 2013-2014 school year must use the same number assigned to them on their Student Aid Report (SAR) when filling out FAFSA forms for future school years.
-Students who do not remember their US SSN or their assigned Pseudo numbers must check with Financial Aid office.
+Students who do not remember their US SSN or their assigned Pseudo numbers must check with the nearest Financial Aid office at your campus.